 15.1 The Council has clear goals and objectives around tackling the climate challenge.
-The new Asset Management Strategy includes how these can be supported and delivered over the next 5 years so that within the HRA the Council has a deliverable and affordable plan that will contribute to the net carbon footprint for Council services.
-The Housing Investment Programme for 2021/22 and 2022/23 includes provision of £4.4m which has already been agreed by Cabinet.
+The Asset Management Strategy includes how these can be supported and delivered over the next 5 years so that within the HRA the Council has a deliverable and affordable plan that will contribute to the net carbon footprint for Council services.
+The Housing Investment Programme for includes provision for works to ensure that the housing stock reaches EPC C by 2030.